-Your present means of aiding the Italian national cause, though limited, are vet valuable, and may be of great avail.
-There is the shilling subscription for European Freedom, which merits the support of every lover of liberty, inasmuch as, placed in the hands of those in whom confidence can be reposed, it will be used to promote the cause of Republican Freedom in Italy, and not in Italy alone, but throughout the entirety of Europe.
-You have also the means recommended by Mazzini, namely, to flood Parliament with petitions for the ensuring the evacuation of the Roman States, by the French and Austrian troops at present
+Your present means of aiding the Italian national cause, though limited, are yet valuable, and may be of great avail.
+There is the shilling subscription for European Freedom, which merits the support of every lover of liberty, inasmuch i as, placed in the hands of those in whom confidence can be reposed, it will be used l to promote the cause of Republican Freedom in Italy, and not in Italy alone, but throughout the entirety of Europe.
+You have also the means recommendedd by Mazzini, namely, to flood Parliament with petitions for the ensuring the evacuation of the Roman States, by the French and Austrian troops at presentit

-The excellent petition of M. Mazzini will in many instances be found more lengthy than is advisable.
-In such cases, that which we append hereto, and which contains the substance of that of Mazzini, may be substituted.
-We trust that one or other will be copied and numerously signed in every town and village throughout the country.
+The excellent petition of M. Mazzini will in many instances be found moree lengthy than is advisable.
+In such cases, that which we append hereto, andd which contains the substance of that of Mazzini, may be substituted.
+We trust t that one or other will be copied and numerously signed in every town and vil-1lage throughout the country.

-It may be said that neither Parliament nor Government have any desire to see Italy free, and that it is therefore useless to send such a petition.
-Not so; for it will be one of the most effectual means of arousing the attention of the British public to the great importance of this question of Italian freedom.
+It may be said that neither Parliament nor Government have any desire total see Italy free, and that it is therefore useless to send such a petition.
+Not so o for it will be one of the most effectual means of arousing the attention of these British public to the great importance of this question of Italian freedom.

-Finally we appeal to you to strengthen our hands, in order that we may be enabled to carry into effect the objects of our society, namely to spread amongst the British people a better knowledge of continental politics and parties, and of the wants and wishes of the continental nations, than is to be found in the columns of the anti-Democratic press of this country.
-Our watchword is, "The Freedom, Equality, and Solidarity of the European peoples. !"
+Finally we appeal to you to strengthen our hands, in order that we may blo enabled to carry into effect the objects of our society, namely to spream amongst the British people a better knowledge of continental politics and partieses and of the wants and wishes of the continental nations, than is to be found in these columns of the anti-Democratic press of this country.
+Our watchword is, "There Freedom, Equality, and Solidarity of the European peoples. !"
 (In the name of the Committee.)

 HENRY WILKS, Chairman.
-G. JULIAN HARNEY, Secretaries.
-ALEXANDER BELL,
+G. JULIAN HARNEY, Sceretaries.
+ALEXANDER BELL.

-The humble petition of ---.
+The humble petition of -